 Older Filipinos are highly involved in various forms of exchange of support with their children.
-Nearly 84% of OPs visited any of their non-co-resident children in the 12 months before the survey, whilst 94% were visited by a non-co-resident child.
-Almost half (45%) of OPs contacted their non-co-resident children through letters, telephone calls, or text messages in the past year, whilst 62% received such contact from their children.
+Nearly 6 in 10 OPs visited any of their non-co-resident children in the 12 months before the survey, whilst 74% were visited by a non-co-resident child.
+About 3 in 10 (29%) of OPs contacted their non-co-resident children through letters, telephone calls, or text messages in the past year, whilst 43% received such contact from their children.

-Half of OPs provided financial assistance whilst 56% gave material support to any of their co-resident children.
-Few OPs (4%) provided instrumental support but many (89%) extended emotional support to children living with them.
+Nearly half of OPs provided financial assistance whilst 52% gave material support to any of their co-resident children.
+Few OPs (3%) provided instrumental support but many (88%) extended emotional support to children living with them.

-A great majority of OPs received monetary and material assistance from their children in the 12 months prior to the survey, regardless of residential arrangement.
-A much lower proportion received instrumental support (9% from co-resident children and 8% from non-co-resident children).
-Amongst all types of support received by OPs, emotional support predominates (81% from co-resident and 87% from non-co-resident children).
+The majority of OPs received monetary and material assistance from their children in the 12 months prior to the survey, regardless of residence.
+A much lower proportion received instrumental support (8% from co-resident children and 3% from non-co-resident children).
+Amongst all types of support received by OPs, emotional support predominates (79% from co-resident and 74% from non-co-resident children).